Dental Handpiece: The ultimate purchasing guide – Dynatech Industrial Educationals

 It is important to use only one brand of oil for the contra-angle handpiece’s lubrication.
 However, if you do not have a strict warranty coverage to follow, the type of oil you use does not matter, as long as you consistently and routinely lubricate your handpieces.

-You should not use any chemical wipes of any kind with your high speed handpieces, as this process is redundant, harmful, and useless.
+In general, manufacturers don`t recommend the use of chemical wipes of any kind with your high-speed handpieces, as this process is redundant, harmful, and useless.
 There’s no reason to wipe the handpiece with a disinfectant (where you are just going to introduce chemicals into the head and bearings) when you’re going to kill everything through sterilization.
 Handpieces should be brushed under running water only to remove external bioburden prior to sterilization.

 What causes failure in high-speed handpieces?